Xuhui, Shanghai

 Xuhui District is a core urban district of Shanghai.
-It has a land area of 54.76 km2 and a population of 982,200 as of 2008.
+It has a land area of 54.76 km2 and a population of 1,113,078 as of 2020.
+Xuhui District has 12 subdistricts and two townships.

 The Xuhui District is named after its namesake, the historic area of Xujiahui.
 Xujiahui was historically land owned by Ming dynasty bureaucrat and scientist Xu Guangqi, and later donated to the Roman Catholic Church.
 It and Luwan District jointly formed the core of Catholic Shanghai, centered in the former French Concession of Shanghai.
 Vestiges of the French influence can still be seen in the St. Ignatius Cathedral of Shanghai, Xuhui College, the Xujiahui Observatory, and some remaining boulevards and French-style districts.